 Exam Tip: Gotchas

-- Social media posts about municipal securities count as advertisements under G-21.
+- Social media posts about municipal securities count as advertisements.
 Tweets, posts, and text messages all fall under the rule.

-This rule governs municipal disclosure requirements for primary offerings:
+This rule governs disclosure requirements for primary offerings of municipal securities:

-- Requires underwriters of municipal offerings (over $1 million) to obtain and distribute official statements (OS)
+- Requires underwriters of municipal offerings (over $1 million) to obtain and distribute the official statement (OS) to investors

 - Requires the issuer to enter into a continuing disclosure agreement: annual financial statements plus material event notices submitted to EMMA (Electronic Municipal Market Access)